 13. AMENDMENT OF BY-LAWS

 13.1.
 These by-laws may be amended by majority vote of the members at the annual meeting or any duly called regular or special meeting of the members at which a quorum is present, provided the proposed amendment to the by-laws has been fully set forth in the notice of the meeting.

 14.1.
-The liquidation or dissolution of the corporation shall require a two-thirds (2/3rds) vote of the active and inactive members in good standing at a stated meeting called by the Board of Directors.
+The liquidation or dissolution of the corporation shall require a two-thirds (2/3rds) vote of the active members in good standing at a stated meeting called by the Board of Directors.
 The vote may be cast either in person or by proxy.
 All assets, upon liquidation, shall be distributed equally among the active members.